 If you are looking for a free or cheap password manager that works across all your devices, Bitwarden may be a good choice.
 It is a fully functional password manager for unlimited passwords.
 Many choose Bitwarden also because it is 100% open source.

 Another great free password manager is Sticky Password.
 Created by a team of security experts, Sticky Password can be used to generate and save unlimited passwords across all browsers and devices.
-Along with biometric authentication, Sticky Password can be used as a portable password manager with all your encrypted data saved on a USB or hard drive.
+Unlike Bitwarden, Sticky Password can be used as a portable password manager with all your encrypted data saved on a USB or hard drive.
 The premium version additionally includes cloud and WiFi sync, backup storage and secure password sharing.
-Sticky Password is the only password manager that lets you get a lifetime licence.
 As a feel-good bonus, your purchase contributes to a worthy cause: Sticky Password supports a foundation that saves endangered manatees.

 Using a VPN is the easiest and fastest way to secure all your internet traffic.
 As a webmaster, developer and website owner, you get several benefits by using a trustworthy VPN provider: